wso2/docs-choreo-dev/en/docs/develop-components/configure-mutual-tls-between-components.md

 ## Sample for mTLS Communication

 You can find step-by-step instructions on deploying two components in Choreo that utilize mTLS communication in the sample [service-to-service-mtls](https://github.com/wso2/choreo-sample-apps/tree/main/go/service-to-service-mtls).

+## Configure TLS Between Components

+TLS (Transport Layer Security) provides secure and private communication channels between a client and a server, similar to mTLS.
+However, unlike mTLS, TLS does not require the client to present a certificate to the server, resulting in the absence of mutual authentication between the client and the server.
+Nonetheless, the main objective of TLS remains ensuring the confidentiality of data transmitted between the client and server, preventing unauthorized tampering.
+TLS serves as a fundamental protocol for securing internet communications, offering encryption, integrity, and server authentication.
+On the other hand, mTLS enhances TLS by introducing client-side authentication, facilitating mutual verification of identities between the client and server.

+When configuring TLS between components, you can follow similar steps as for mTLS mentioned above, with the exception that generating a client certificate is not necessary and the client component only needs to have the root certificate to verify the server's identity.